 The Biobank is a huge sampling, many orders of magnitude larger than most scientific studies.
 While it doesn't involve control groups, it does track the behavior and outcomes of more than enough people to draw connections.

-The results, published in JAMA Internal Medicine and summarized in Popular Science magazine were startling.
-Not only do coffee drinkers live longer on average than non-coffee drinkers (that was already a well-known phenomenon) but people who drink a lot of coffee tend to live a longer that people who drink moderately or sparsely.
+The results, published in JAMA Internal Medicine and summarized in Popular Science magazine, were startling.
+Not only do coffee drinkers live longer on average than non-coffee drinkers (that was already a well-known phenomenon) but people who drink a lot of coffee tend to live longer than people who drink moderately or sparsely.

-Let's be clear on this point: what the research shows is a correlation not a causal connection.
+Let's be clear on this point: What the research shows is a correlation, not a causal connection.
 It's possible that people drink more coffee because their lifestyle is generally more healthy, hence they live longer.
-Possible but not likely, though, considering the weath of other evidence confirming that drinking coffee results in:
+Possible but not likely, though, considering the wealth of other evidence confirming that drinking coffee results in:

 - A 20% reduced risk of cancer.

 - A 20% reduced risk of Type 2 diabetes.

 - A 30% reduced risk of Parkinson's disease.

 - A 5% reduced risk of heart disease.